kyverno/kyverno/samples/README.md

 Sample policies are designed to be applied to your Kubernetes clusters with minimal changes.

-The policies are mostly validation rules in `audit` mode i.e. your existing workloads will not be impacted, but will be audited for policy complaince.
+The policies are mostly validation rules in `audit` mode i.e. your existing workloads will not be impacted, but will be audited for policy compliance.

 ## Best Practice Policies